 This has all been accomplished by the sustained efforts of volunteer groups (made up of students, parents, teachers and friends) all well-supported by local businesses.
 The maintenance is paid for by income from nominal charges to students, fundraising events and contributions from local philanthropic groups (such as the Driffield School Association, Driffield Lions, Driffield Rotary Club and the Horace Taylor Trust).
 Developments carried out in the past (such as new double-glazed windows, oil and gas central heating and showers, a new bridge across Hartoft Beck and a new cookhouse) have all been accomplished within the overriding aim to keep the cost of the visits to students to a minimum, as not to exempt anyone from being able to take part in a visit.

 The trust operates on a very limited budget (typically the annual income is less than £10,000) and, whenever possible, uses volunteer labour to help at our regular Maintenance Working Days.
 Our hope is to continue to renovate and develop Spiers Bank House to ensure that it remains an outstanding facility for our community.
-If you feel able to partner with us in this endeavour, you can donate funds towards the upkeep of Spiers Bank House using the following link:
+If you feel able to partner with us in this endeavour, you can donate funds or time towards the upkeep of Spiers Bank House, please donate here.